Jury rejects woman’s claims against 4 police officers

 “She’s willing to say whatever it takes to get what she wants in that moment,” Kim Baucom, a lawyer for two of the officers, said in her closing statement.

-The officers sued included former Fairfax County Police Chief Ed Rioessler and James Baumstark, a retired captain in Fairfax County who now serves as a deputy chief in Asheville, North Carolina.
+The officers sued included former Fairfax County Police Chief Ed Roessler and James Baumstark, a retired captain in Fairfax County who now serves as a deputy chief in Asheville, North Carolina.

 Both Roessler and Baumstark denied that they ever used sex workers in Sanchez’s operation or that they did anything to protect it.